HomeAnswersObstetrics and Gynecologycesarean section (C-SEC)

 I read your query and can understand your concern.

-As there was a safe cesarean section previously so it is unlikely that she has any cardiac issues, else it would have manifested during her previous pregnancy.
-However, as now she is pregnant again so complete antenatal check should be done again including Torch Titre as she was IGM positive in her previous pregnancy and had to be started on Rovamycin Forte.
-Also, maternal cardiac echocardiography should be done (to check for the cardiac status of the mother).
+As there was a safe cesarean section previously so it is unlikely that she has any cardiac issues, which would have manifested during her previous pregnancy.
+However, as she is now pregnant again, so complete antenatal check should be done again, including Torch Titre, as she was IGM positive in her previous pregnancy and had to be started on Rovamycin Forte.
+Also, maternal cardiac echocardiography should be done (to check the cardiac status of the mother).

 Do follow up for further queries.